Fox News hires the former president’s daughter-in-law, Lara Trump, as a pundit

 “Welcome to the family, Lara,” “Fox & Friends” co-host Ainsley Earhardt said as she announced the news during a morning show.
 “Yay!”

-Hiring Lara Trump, who is married to the former president’s son Eric Trump, formalizes her relationship with the network, on which she has regularly appeared as a guest over the last several years, on both opinion and news shows.
+Hiring Lara Trump, who is married to the former president’s son Eric Trump, formalizes her relationship with the network, on which she has regularly appeared as a guest during the past several years, on both opinion and news shows.

-Trump acknowledged as much in her debut performance on “Fox & Friends” Monday.
+Lara Trump acknowledged as much in her debut performance on “Fox & Friends” Monday.
 “I sort of feel like I’ve been an unofficial member of the team for so long,” she said.
 “It was kind of a joke over the past five years.
-I would come there so often that the security guards were like, ‘Maybe we should just give you a key.’”
+I would come there so often that the security guards were like, ‘Maybe we should just give you a key.’ ”

 She said she was “so, so excited” to join the network, where her husband also appears as an occasional guest.